Frequently asked questions about City short courses

 A. No, our courses are not intended as distance learning.
 Any notes provided are intended to supplement the classroom learning and not as standalone material.
 In addition, students must attend 70% of lessons to receive the certificate.

 A. We don't keep waiting lists (unless there is one in place on the course page already) and suggest that interested parties hit the 'book now' button on the course page, and bookmark the Estore where availability can be checked.

 A. No, we cannot enrol additional delegates once a class is fully booked.
-You are likely not the first person to have asked and we will have turned others away already.
-Adding extra students adversely impacts the learning experience of all participants.
+It is likely that we have turned many others away too.
+Adding students beyond the sensible limit adversely impacts the learning experience of all participants.